Zeiss (company): Cameras produced under Zeiss licenses

-More recent 35mm rangefinder cameras are simply named "Zeiss Ikon."
-The most recent "Zeiss Ikon" rangefinder camera was an M mount camera with automatic exposure, introduced by Zeiss in 2004, manufactured in Japan by Cosina, and now discontinued.
+Since 1972, some 35mm cameras have been marketed under the "Contax" and "Zeiss Ikon" brands.
+The "Contax" brand was licensed to Yashica in 1974, which later was acquired by Kyocera; Contax marketed several lines of SLR, rangefinder, compact, and digital cameras with Zeiss lenses and Japanese-built bodies.
+The most recent "Zeiss Ikon" rangefinder camera was an M mount camera with automatic exposure, introduced by Zeiss in 2004 and manufactured in Japan by Cosina; it was discontinued in 2012.